AlvarBer/Students-Performance-Analysis/paper/paper.md

-Because of that and because the number of students from portuguese the subject (649) was much greater than the number of math (395) we only included those results from the portuguese subjects here, although in measures with the math data set results were very close (Around a 3% variance maximum).
+Because of that and because the number of students from portuguese the subject (649) was much greater than the number of math (395) we only included those results from the portuguese subjects here, although in measures with the math data set results were very close (around ±3% variance).

 Because the csv file used characters to represent data we had to convert everything to numbers, that procedure can be seen in `getData`.